BinarCode/laravel-restify/docs-v2/content/en/performance/solutions.md

 and set the `OPENAI_API_KEY` in the `.env` file.

-The open ai key can be obtained from [here](https://platform.openai.com/account/api-keys).
+The OpenAI key can be obtained from [here](https://platform.openai.com/account/api-keys).

 Now the solution to your problems will automatically appear in the response: